krogge-obando/net_switching_across_arousal/README.md

 *derive_null_models_ts.m - code that stores null models *run_compute_net_flex.m* code that runs compute_net_flex.m to store the experimental or null models to compute network flexiblity
-*compute_net_flex.m* - function code that derives network flexiblity with either setting for null models or experimental data
+*compute_net_flex.m* - function code that derives network flexiblity with either setting for null models or experimental data *community_assign_csv.m* - code that stores the community assignment to a csv file for R-studio *null_model_analysis.R* - code that computes null model analysis to identify p-values *violin_plot.R* -code that generates violin plots for this project Figure 2 and 3 *community_allegiance.R* -code that computes community allegiance and makes the figures for figure 4 *global_net_flex_plots.R* -code that computes and makes figure 5.

 ## ❓Have Questions